MicrosoftDocs/Viva/Viva/solutions/data-lakes/viva-insights.md

 ## Additional external data sources

 Many advanced analytics use cases require the joining of multiple data sources for a comprehensive view of workplace interactions and collaboration patterns.
-The secondary **EmployeeId** for this pipeline is the key that's added to Viva Insight data to enable dataset joins.
+The secondary **EmployeeId** in this pipeline is the key that's added to Viva Insight data to enable dataset joins.

 You can use Synapse activities and capabilities to load the additional data source into the SQL database and join via a python script or BI tools like Power BI for analysis.

 >[!Note]
->PersonId in Viva Insights data is, by default, a hashed and de-identified employee identifier which cannot be reverse mapped and so cannot be used for the join purpose.
+>PersonId in Viva Insights data is, by default, a hashed and de-identified employee identifier which cannot be reverse mapped and so cannot be used as the join key.